Magensa/te-connect-react/README.md

 yarn add @magensa/te-connnect @magensa/te-connect-react
 ```

+# Manual Card Entry
+This document will cover the card manual entry component that TEConnect offers.
+TEConnect also offers a [Payment Request](https://github.com/Magensa/te-connect-react/blob/master/TecPaymentRequestREADME.md) component as well, with both Apple Pay and Google Pay supported.
+[Payment Request Documentation can be found here](https://github.com/Magensa/te-connect-react/blob/master/TecPaymentRequestREADME.md)
-If you would prefer to let the code speak, below we have an [example implementation](#Example-Implementation)
+Below we will begin with a step-by-step integration of the card manual entry component.
+If you would prefer to let the code speak, there is an [example implementation](#Example-Implementation).

+## Magensa™
+TEConnect Manual Entry, and [TEConnect Payment Request](https://github.com/Magensa/te-connect-react/blob/master/TecPaymentRequestREADME.md) components both require a valid [Magensa™](https://magensa.net/) account.
+If you need assistance creating or configuring an account, please reach out to the [Magensa Support Team](https://magensa.net/support.html).

+# Step-By-Step

 1. The first step is to create a TEConnect instance, and feed that instance to the wrapper around your application.